gVguy/thru-space/README.md

 Default: `0.3`

-Controls the length of the trail behind stars in lightspeed mode.
+Controls the length of the trail behind stars in light speed mode.